Juliusmwash/alx-system_engineering-devops/0x19-postmortem/README.md

-# Incident Report - Acme Services
+# Incident Report - J&G Services

 ## Introduction

-This document provides an overview of a service disruption incident that occurred within Acme Services on August 10, 2023.
+This document provides an overview of a service disruption incident that occurred within J&G Services on August 10, 2023.
 We apologize for any inconvenience caused and aim to offer a transparent account of the incident, its root cause, our response, and the measures we're taking to prevent future occurrences.

 ## Issue Summary

-Between 9:00 AM and 11:30 AM EST, several key services within Acme's platform experienced unavailability and reduced performance.
+Between 9:00 AM and 11:30 AM EST, several key services within J&G Services' platform experienced unavailability and reduced performance.
 This incident affected a subset of users who rely on these services for their daily operations.

 ## Timeline (Eastern Standard Time, EST)